Addiction Survey Results, Analysis, and Actual Action Steps for Parents.

 I became convinced that an action-oriented program for parents was needed.
 And so I built one.

-My program is fully explained in a workshop at this link.
+My program is fully explained in a workshop on this page.

 Because for many of us, our current peer groups and families are unable to truly understand and are ill-equipped to support us.